Strong Authentication InfrastructureAuthentication based on X.509 PKI

 X.509 PKI can use the directory for two important functions: CRL retrieval and certificate path building.
-These are described in the Isode whitepaper [Distributed Directory in support of Large Scale PKI] and are supported by the Isode products for Strong Authentication in the OSI protocols and for Signed Operations.
+These are supported by the Isode products for Strong Authentication in the OSI protocols and for Signed Operations.
 Isode’s X.509 infrastructure uses LDAP to access a directory server to achieve this functionality, except in the M-Vault product where direct internal access is used.

 Isode’s X.509 verification can use certificate revocation checking using OCSP (Online Certificate Status Protocol) and by checking CRLs (including delta CRLs), which we can retrieve using LDAP and HTTP.
 M-Vault will use native retrieval when the CRLs are being stored locally.